-

 - Improves digestion: Promotes normal functioning of the gastrointestinal tract.

-- Lowers Cholesterol Levels: Helps maintain cardiovascular health.
+- Lowers cholesterol: Helps maintain cardiovascular health.

 How to brew?